 And will assemble the outcasts of Israel,

 From the four corners of the earth.

-By their literal logic, this verse must be referring to a square.
+By their literal logic, this verse must be referring to a rectangle.
 Yet it is not possible to interpret both of these verses literally because a circle does not have four corners.